cmikedev/mystic-mindfulness/README.md

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/blog-test-4.png?raw=true)</br>
 </br>

-If an unauthenticated user knows the url of the comment page, they will be redirected back to the sign-in page.</br>
+If an unauthenticated user knows the url of the comment page and tries to access it, they will be redirected back to the sign-in page.</br>
 </br>

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/blog-test-7.png?raw=true)</br>